s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 ## The Magic Sauce

-The thing with this challenge is, we do so little computation it's almost entirely memory bound.
+The thing with this challenge is, we do so little computation it's significantly memory bound.
 I was reading through the typo-ridden Intel Optimization Manual looking for anything memory related when, on page 788, I encountered a description of the 4 hardware prefetchers.
 Three of them seemed to help purely with sequential access (what I was already doing), but one, the "Streamer", had an interesting nuance:

 > "Detects and maintains up to 32 streams of data accesses.
 For each 4K byte page, you can maintain one forward and one backward stream can be maintained."